juxt/astro-website/README.md

 ## Components

-After reading this section, you should be able to perform the most common changes to the site.
+After reading this section, you should be able to perform the most common updates to the site.

 ### Navbar